Home Learning Fun: How to Train Your Dragon Activities

 Write A Dragon Adventure!

 Every Viking has a story to tell!
-Imagine your child stumbling upon a mysterious dragon egg – what kind of dragon will hatch?
+Ask your child to imagine stumbling upon a mysterious dragon egg – what kind of dragon will hatch?
 Or perhaps they’ve been given the impossible task of training the most mischievous dragon in Berk!

 - The setting – Is their story set in Berk, or will they create a whole new dragon-filled island?